 Stuff with built-in handles, like chicken drumsticks, fruit on skewers, and corn on cobs, is all inherently picnic friendly.
 As much as you can minimize forks, spoons, and knives, you want to.

-Picnic at Ascot Wine and Cheese Cooler Bag for 2, $38.50 on Amazon
+Picnic at Ascot Wine and Cheese Cooler Bag for 2, $45 from Amazon

 Everything you need for a two-person wine and cheese feast alfresco, including acrylic glasses.